Frequently Asked Questions

 Most patients having SMILE or LASIK can see well enough to drive after 24 hours.
 However, you should plan to have someone else drive you to and from your day one postoperative appointment, or take public transport.
 At this appointment your surgeon will check your vision and advise you if you can safely drive.
 If this is the case he will give you a form to take to the NZ Transport Agency, together with your driver’s licence to have any endorsements on your licence relating to driving with glasses or contact lenses removed.

-With LASEK, vision may be blurry or cloudy approximately 6 to 10 days after surgery, therefore we recommend people should not drive until their vision has settled down and they feel comfortable with the vision in their operated eye(s).
+With PRK, vision may be blurry or cloudy approximately 6 to 10 days after surgery, therefore we recommend people should not drive until their vision has settled down and they feel comfortable with the vision in their operated eye(s).